MicrosoftDocs/fabric-docs/docs/data-warehouse/security.md

 [!INCLUDE [product-name](../includes/product-name.md)] permissions and granular SQL permissions work together to govern Warehouse access and the user permissions once connected.
 - Warehouse connectivity is dependent on being granted the [!INCLUDE [product-name](../includes/product-name.md)] Read permission, at a minimum, for the Warehouse.
-- [!INCLUDE [product-name](../includes/product-name.md)] artifact permissions enable the ability to provide a user with SQL permissions, without needing to explicity grant those permissions within SQL.
+- [!INCLUDE [product-name](../includes/product-name.md)] item permissions enable the ability to provide a user with SQL permissions, without needing to explicity grant those permissions within SQL.
 -  [!INCLUDE [product-name](../includes/product-name.md)] workspace roles provide [!INCLUDE [product-name](../includes/product-name.md)] permissions for all warehouses within a workspace.
 -  Granular user permissions can be further managed via T-SQL.